bagofbeanes/track_note_control/README.md

 ---

 ### > Repeat
-Repeats a function a number of times.
+Repeats a function a number of times. `i_times` is the number of iterations and `func` is the function to repeat.
 -   Function: `Repeat(start_time, end_time, i_times, func)`
 -   Example:
 ```lua